Who is responsible for the processing of your personal data?

 Visits and Publications Unit

 European Economic and Social Committee - Rue Belliard/Belliardstraat 99 - 1040 Brussels

 What is the purpose of the processing?

 Your personal data will be processed in order to:

 - make travel and accommodation arrangements, i.e. travel bookings and hotel reservations,

 - fulfil the communication objectives of the event (subject to your consent),

-- share your name and affiliation with the other participants (subject to your consent),
+- share your name, surname and supervising teacher's email address with the other participants (subject to your consent),

 - send you invitations to future YEYS events that the EESC may organise (subject to your consent).

 The EESC is not responsible for recordings (such as photographs or videos) made by participants in a private capacity.